Analysis | 3 takeaways from the first night of the Republican National Convention

 - New York Mayor Bill de Blasio (D): “Go about your lives.
 Go about your business.”

-The narrator then contrasted this with Trump: “One leader took decisive action to save lives.”
+The narrator then compared this with Trump: “One leader took decisive action to save lives.”

-Left unsaid: All of these comments downplaying the threat came as Trump was doing precisely the same thing — often more forcefully and weeks before he’d stop doing so.
+Left unsaid: All of these comments downplaying the threat came as Trump was doing precisely the same thing — often more forcefully and weeks before he would stop doing so.
 Some of them also left out crucial context.

 The WHO’s comment was from Jan.
 14, very early in the outbreak, and it allowed for the possibility that evidence of human-to-human transmission would arrive, as it soon acknowledged.
 Torres’s comment was from Jan.
 24, the same date we got the country’s second confirmed case, and he followed it up by saying, “You definitely want to pay attention.”
 Pelosi’s comment was from Feb.
 24. Cuomo’s and de Blasio’s were both from March 2.

-In fact, Trump would continue to downplay the coronavirus threat for weeks after the latest of those clips — comparing it to the flu, saying it would “go away” on several occasions and even saying on March 15 that “it’s something that we have tremendous control over.”
+In fact, Trump would continue to downplay the coronavirus threat for weeks after the latest of those clips — comparing it to the flu, saying on several occasions that it would “go away” and even saying on March 15 that “it’s something that we have tremendous control over.”

 Republicans point to Trump’s travel restrictions from China as evidence of his concrete action.
 But going down the road of “got coronavirus wrong” is a slippery slope.